aristanetworks/avd-workshops/workshops/jinja-yaml.md

     Broadcast Address:  2.255.255.255
 ```

-#### JOIN()
+#### JOIN() Filter

-When working with lists in YAML, it may be needed to have all items in a list concatenated into a single line of a configuration command, instead of looping through the list and creating a configuration command for each item.
+When working with lists in YAML, it may be necessary to concatenate list items into a single line configuration command, instead of looping through the list and creating a configuration command for each item.
 Some examples of this could be configuring a list of NTP or DNS servers in a single line, versus individual entries.
 This can be accomplished with the following filter:

 `join(" "):` This filter joins all the items in the list.
 Pay close attention to the space between the double quotes.
 This provides spacing between the items in a list.
 Without this space, all items in the list would be joined into one continuous string.